VinF/deer/README.rst

 DeeR
 ====

 DeeR is a python library for Deep Reinforcement.
 It is build with modularity in mind so that it can easily be adapted to any need.
-It provides many possibilities out of the box (prioritized experience replay, double Q-learning, DDPG, etc).
+It provides many possibilities out of the box such as Double Q-learning, prioritized Experience Replay, Deep deterministic policy gradient (DDPG), Combined Reinforcement via Abstract Representations (CRAR).
 Many different environment examples are also provided (some of them using OpenAI gym).

 Dependencies
 ============